-In accordance with the terms of Mr. Schoenberger's 1997 initial employment agreement, on November 3, 1997, an option to purchase 25,000 shares of Company stock was granted to Mr. Schoenberger under the KESOP.
-The option granted to Mr. Schoenberger became exercisable on November 3, 1998.
+Key Employee Stock Option Plan ("KESOP")-The KESOP was adopted by shareholders in 1989 with a pre-set plan termination date of 1999.
+All options associated with the KESOP, with the exception of Mr. Schoenberger's option that is described below, were exercised prior to March 7, 1999.
+In accordance with the terms of Mr. Schoenberger's 1997 initial employment agreement, on November 3, 1997, an option to purchase 25,000 shares of Company stock was granted under the KESOP.
+This option became exercisable on November 3, 1998.
 In 1998, the Compensation Committee approved the extension of the expiration date of Mr. Schoenberger's option from March 7, 1999, to November 3, 2007.
-This action was taken specifically to allow Mr. Schoenberger the opportunity to hold the options for a period of ten years, consistent with the KESOP's objective to encourage stock ownership in the Company upon exercise of his option.
-Currently, this option is the only option outstanding under the KESOP and Mr. Schoenberger is the only participant in the KESOP.
+This action was taken specifically to allow Mr. Schoenberger the opportunity to hold the option for a period of ten years, consistent with the KESOP's objective to encourage stock ownership in the Company upon exercise of his option.